nhayward/book-light-editorial/pages/05.resources/04.articles/lets-talk-love-languages/item.md

 ---
-title: 'Let’s Talk Love Languages'
+title: 'let’s Talk love languages'
 metadata:
     description: 'The editors at Book Light Editorial discuss how to utilize love languages to deepen your writing and character growth'
 taxonomy: